-Disciplinary sanctions for violations of this domestic/ dating violence, stalking, and/or sexual violence policy and/or of the Student Code of Conduct will be imposed in accordance with applicable William Paterson University policies, including, but not limited to, expulsion or termination of employment.
+Disciplinary sanctions for violations of the Title IX Grievance Policy for Sexual Harassment Complaints & Student Sexual Misconduct and Non-Discrimination Policy and/or of the Student Code of Conduct will be imposed in accordance with applicable William Paterson University policies, including, but not limited to, expulsion or termination of employment.
 The University's determination shall be based on the preponderance of evidence in the case.